ORTHOPAEDIC APPOINTMENT PREP

-Telephone the office during business hours.
+Telephone our office during business hours.
 Please cancel at least 1 day ahead so that your appointment time can be allocated to another patient who is seeking treatment.

 Fees charged in this practice are based around the North Carolina Insurance Commission Usual, Customary and Reasonable fee schedule.
 This means that in most instances there will be a portion of your consultation fee which will not be covered by Medicare or your health contract.
 Please be familiar with your insurance benefits as visits often will require a co-pay be made at the time of service.

-If it is determined that you need an operation, the staff will be able to provide you with a cost estimate for your surgery.
-This can be a confusing area and the office staff will readily offer you assistance in navigating the financial part of your surgery.
-This includes help with paper work, hospital admissions, pre-authorization and benefit verification.
+If it is determined that you need an orthopaedic surgical procedure, our office staff will assist you in navigating the financial aspects of your surgery and follow-up care.
+This includes help with paperwork, hospital admissions, pre-authorization and benefit verification.

-For more information on how Cary Orthopaedics can help you, contact us today for an appointment!
+For more information on how Cary Orthopaedics can help you, contact us today!

-Cary Orthopaedics serves patients from Raleigh, Garner, Cary, Morrisville, Apex, Holly Springs, Fuquay-Varina, Clayton, Chapel Hill, Pittsboro and surrounding areas.
+Cary Orthopaedics sees patients from Raleigh, Garner, Cary, Morrisville, Apex, Holly Springs, Fuquay-Varina, Clayton, Chapel Hill, Pittsboro and surrounding areas.